 - an onsite care team who deliver support, as set out in your care plan

 Properties are available either on a private purchase, via a shared ownership arrangement, or rental basis.
-For rental applications a referral will need to be made to Adult Care and Support to undertake a social care assessment.
+For rental applications a referral will need to be made to Adult Social Care to undertake a social care assessment.

 How much does extra care cost?